tanx-libs/tanx-connector-nodejs/README.md

   keyPair, // The keyPair created above
   0.0001, // Enter the amount you want to deposit 'usdc', // Enter the coin symbol
-  'POLYGON', // Enter the network you want to withdraw.
+  'POLYGON', // Enter the network you want to withdraw from.
 )
 ```